NinaZumel/NinaZumel.github.io/_books/2014-05-03-the-bishop-of-hell.md

 ---
+author: Marjorie Bowen
 author_profile: true
+book_category: Gothic
+date: 2014-05-03
 layout: review
-date: 2014-05-03
-title: "The Bishop of Hell"
-author: Marjorie Bowen
-book_category: Gothic
 olid: OL8914295M
+title: The Bishop of Hell
 ---

 I called this a "guilty pleasure" when I first read it; I've read a fair bit more Gothic romance since then, so perhaps I wouldn't feel so guilty if I read it now.